BTMBlockchainTechnologyMalaysia/insig/README.md

 ## Installation

-This repository holds the smart contracts (blockchain) and the client (client) for insiġ.
+This repository holds the smart contracts (blockchain), a server (to control some cache related to blackchain data) and the client (client) for insiġ.
 They are considered two different packages and controlled using [lerna](https://github.com/lerna/lerna).
 First you have to install the dependencies.
 To do so, in each folder run

 ```bash
 npm install